Itsuki Oda

-Itsuki Oda (小田 逸稀, Oda Itsuki) is a Japanese professional footballer who plays as a full back for club Avispa Fukuoka.
+Itsuki Oda (小田 逸稀, Oda Itsuki) is a Japanese professional footballer who plays as a full back for club Oita Trinita.

 Career

 Itsuki Oda joined J1 League club Kashima Antlers in 2017.
 On July 12, he debuted in Emperor's Cup (v Montedio Yamagata).

 Oda was twice loaned out to J2 league clubs, firstly Machida Zelvia in the 2020 season and secondly to JEF United Chiba in the 2021 season.
 He returned to Kashima for the 2022 season but only played a handful of games.

 On 26 January 2023, it was announced that Oda would be joining Avispa Fukuoka.